krits20/TidyDataCoursera/README.md

 Getting and Cleaning a dataset | Coursera | Tidy Data

-The program run_analysis.R reads in the data from the UCI HAR dataset and manipulates the data to present a human readable format of the data.
+The program run_analysis.R reads in the data from the UCI HAR dataset and manipulates the data to present a human readable format of the data. <b>Please follow the directory structure below:</b>
+<b>{R Home Directory}/Coursera/(Unzip your dataset file here)</b>

 The Dataset
 ===========